All Episodes

 It's a drop in the bucket compared to fiat currency.

-I mean, historically sane and psychotic, and then you'd lose your mind and then you'd lose your remaining reason.
+I mean, if you get him in his account, he's insane and psychotic, and then you'd lose your mind, and then you'd.

-And yeah, you'd be a shell of yourself and you'd just be a zombie, like brains, money, money, money.
+lose your remaining reason, you'd lose your integrity and yeah, you'd be a shell of yourself and you'd just be a zombie like brains, money, money, money.

-You know, whether it's your friend or enemy or whatever, the rules are fair and not governed by human, human ego or human dictate because it's just math, you know.
+You know, whether it's your friend or enemy or whatever, the rules are fair and not governed by human ego or human dictate because it's just math, you know?

 Right.

-And the power they can handle least is the power of currency because it is all-encompassing.
+And the power they can handle least is the power of currency.

 They might have a secret stiletto in their shoe.